secnnet/DDOS-Script/README.md

-# PyDDoS
+# DDOS Script

-PyDDoS is a Python-based tool for conducting Distributed Denial of Service (DDoS) attacks.
+DDOS Script is a Python-based tool for conducting Distributed Denial of Service (DDoS) attacks.
 It provides different attack methods such as SYN flood, HTTP request flood, and slowloris attack.

 ## Features